 April and Mark Anthony of Dallas, Texas, have an impressive reputation for building successful companies in the home health care field.
-April is a CPA and a member of ACU’s Board of Trustees.
+April is a CPA and chair of ACU’s Board of Trustees.
 She is president and CEO of Encompass Home Health, which she founded in 1998, and CEO of Homecare Homebase, a software company she developed to support the technology needs of the home health care and hospice industry.

 In 2013, April was named top CEO for large companies in the Dallas and Fort Worth metroplex by the Dallas Business Journal.
 She also received Ernst & Young’s prestigious 2006 Entrepreneur of the Year award.